Traian Herseni: Sociologist of literature

 During the late 1960s and early 1970s, Herseni diversified his contribution, with a chapter in the pastoralist sociology treatise of Franz Ronneberger and Gerhardt Teich (1971) and an essay introducing the work of psychologist Nicolae Vaschide (1975).
 Other tracts were focused on defining and applying theories from the sociology of literature to a Romanian context.
+In the mid-1960s, his message (paraphrased by film critic Andrei Strihan) was that: "Under capitalism [...], an owner is enslaved by his assets, he does not advance as a human, but as an owner, he never enriches his own personality, but accomplishes himself only through external things. [...]
+Socialism replaces the wealth-based principle (to hold) with the existence-based principle (to be)."
+Herseni sketched out the project in a Luceafărul issue of 1968, welcomed there as a return to professional contributions by Ralea and Călinescu.
+Coordinating a work called Psihologia culturii de masă ("The Psychology of Mass Culture"), which appeared the following year, Herseni set out to explain the terms of art, and described the "effects of mass culture" among Romanians.

-At Editura Univers, he published Sociologia literaturii.
+At Editura Univers, Herseni published Sociologia literaturii.
 Cîteva puncte de reper ("Literary Sociology.
 A Few Pointers", 1973), and Literatură și civilizație ("Literature and Civilization", 1976).
 Despite being infused with concepts borrowed from Erich Auerbach, his contribution focused mainly on the relationship between societies and the literature they produced, and as such viewed itself as fundamentally different from comparative literature.
-As such, Herseni made explicit references to "national psychology", linguistic determinism, and national "rhythms" of creativity, referencing the anthropological theories of Wilhelm Wundt, Franz Boas, George Murdock, and Edward Sapir.
+Herseni made explicit references to "national psychology", linguistic determinism, and national "rhythms" of creativity, referencing the anthropological theories of Wilhelm Wundt, Franz Boas, George Murdock, and Edward Sapir.
 He argued that structuralism was a relevant paradigm for the study of culture, but only if subsumed to "national specificity".
-Overall, Herseni argued that art and literature were collective in nature, originating from "imitation" (or mimesis) rather than sublimation.
+Overall, Herseni theorized that art and literature were collective in nature, originating from "imitation" (or mimesis) rather than sublimation.
 Inspired by Lucien Lévy-Bruhl, Constantin Noica, Mircea Eliade, Ruth Benedict, and James George Frazer, Herseni described language and early poetry as interconnected with folk religion, and especially with magic.
 The works also contained methodological proposals for the research of reading habits, with a typology borrowed from André Maurois.